paulgribble/plaintext_workshop/markdown/ms.md

 resting-state FC among sensory-motor cortical brain areas can explain part of the inter-individual variability in the extent to which observation facilitates motor learning.
-This finding is consistent with the idea that those individuals who have more ‘primed' sensory-motor circuits are more predisposed to motor learning through observation.
+This finding is consistent with the idea that those individuals who have more 'primed' sensory-motor circuits are more predisposed to motor learning through observation.
 Pre-learning FC within the identified sensory-motor network may be used as an indicator of the extent to which observation will promote motor learning.
-Predicting an individual's predisposition for motor learning by observing could be valuable in a clinical context for planning individualized rehabilitation strategies and improving prognostic accuracy (Stinear, 2010).
+Predicting an individual's predisposition for motor learning by observing could be valuable in a clinical context for planning individualized rehabilitation strategies and improving prognostic accuracy [@Stinear:2010aa].

 The origin of inter-individual variability in pre-learning sensory-motor FC is still unclear.
 In one scenario, it is possible that the observed inter-individual differences in FC are a reflection of only functional variability (not anatomical variability) within this network.
-However, given the close correspondence between anatomical and functional connectivity (e.g., Fox et al., 2005), another scenario is that the observed differences in FC arise from inter-individual differences in anatomical connectivity.
+However, given the close correspondence between anatomical and functional connectivity [e.g., @Fox:2005aa], another scenario is that the observed differences in FC arise from inter-individual differences in anatomical connectivity.
 For example, it could be the case that greater structural connectivity between these sensory-motor brain areas results in higher pre-learning